Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

       + ransomware
       + crypto mining malware
       + distributed-denial-of-service (DDoS) attacks
-    + Zero-day threats are new threats that nobody has seen before.
-They result from the arms race between IT organizations and cyber attackers.
-Because they are brand new, zero-day threats are unpredictable and difficult to prepare for.
-    + Advanced persistent threats (APT) which are attack campaigns where attackers establish a presence on a network to gain access and remain undetected over a long period of time.
+    + Advanced persistent threats (APT) which are sophisticated cyber attacks that include long-term surveillance and intelligence gathering, punctuated by attempts to steal sensitive information and target vulnerable systems.
 They intentionally attack specific high-value targets.
-They take time to study their target and conduct a specialized attack that is more likely to succeed.
-    + APTs are sophisticated cyber attacks that include long-term surveillance and intelligence gathering, punctuated by attempts to steal sensitive information and target vulnerable systems.

 - Threat Actors
   + A threat actor, also known as a malicious actor, is any person or organization that intentionally causes harm in the digital sphere.
 They exploit weaknesses in computers, networks and systems to carry out disruptive attacks on individuals or organizations.